 Herbal Product Design

-Graduates of the Herbal Product Design area of concentration will acquire the skillset and knowledge necessary to become thought leaders in the natural products field, with an understanding of product development both broad and deep that allows them to participate in multiple sectors of the herbal supplement field from production to manufacturing to research to final product development with existing companies and as entrepreneurs.
+Graduates of the Herbal Product Design area of concentration will acquire the skillset and knowledge necessary to become thought leaders in the field of natural products, with an understanding of product development both broad and deep that allows them to participate in multiple sectors of the herbal supplement field from production to manufacturing to research to final product development with existing companies and as entrepreneurs.

 - Herbalist in private practice or in integrative settings